gan99/Neo4j/README.md

+Hi Team,

+Please find attached the updated report for the U.S. Diners Club clients.

+As mentioned earlier by Thibault, the demographic details for the U.S. clients are already included.
+In addition to that, I’ve provided:

+Transaction details for U.S. clients, including:

+Payment products used

+Total transaction volume

+Total transaction amount for each transaction type

+The next sheet includes details of Deposit and Lending products, which contain:

+Account number

+Source system code

+Product name

+Month-end balance with date

+Original authorization amount

+Please review the attached file, and let me know if you’d like to discuss or need any specific breakdowns.

+Best regards,
+Ganesh Reddy Mannem
+Data Scientist – B2B Graph Network
+BMO Bank

 Please find attached the Diners Club (U.S.) client report.
 For each client UEN, the file includes:

 Demographics: Industry number (NAICS Code), Industry name (NAICS Name), and Total Annual Sales